bastazini/species_habitat_interactions/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-As we already established the links between species in Partites B and C, we will simulate one trait data set to be used in the trait-based analyzes.
-The trait values ($n=6$ traits) of species in the partities B and C were gathered from Normal distribution with average $\mu=0$ and standard deviation $\sigma=0.2$.
+As we already established the links between species in Partites B and C (fish in our empirical data), we will simulate one trait data set to be used in the trait-based analyzes.
+The trait values ($n=6$ traits) of species in the Partites B and C were gathered from Normal distribution with average $\mu=0$ and standard deviation $\sigma=0.2$.

 ``` r
 # produce trait data